prakashpawar4u/NLP/README.md

 tokenizing: The process of splitting some string or sentence into a list of words

-vectorizing: The process of encoding text as integers to create feature vectors -->
+vectorizing: The process of encoding text as integers to create feature vectors

+### Advanced NLP with Python for Machine Learning

+Anaconda: A highly efficient tool to access documentation
+NLP:  Natural language processing; the study of linguistics, computer science, and artificial intelligence, and their interactions with computers and human language

+RNN: Recurrent neural network; a method that uses the output of one function as the input of another.

+Shallow, fully connected, feed forward neural network: A neural network type that contains the three layers: inputs, hidden, and outputs

+Tokenization The splitting of a string or sentence into a list of words for further evaluation

+Vectorized text Converting text into numerical values to compute it

+Word2vec A powerful tool to help in analy